brooth/jeta-site/mysite/home/markdown/collectors.md

 ###MetaHelper

-Here are the helper methods for this tutorial:
+Add the following methods into *MetaHelper* in order to use these features.

     :::java
     public static List<Class<?>> collectTypes(Class<?> masterClass, Class<? extends Annotation> annotationClass) {